 - Unexplained RPL, in which no definitive cause is diagnosed.
 This accounts for 30-50% of RPL cases

-Treatment for women experiencing RPL varies based on the cause, and can include medication, lifestyle changes, or assisted reproductive technologies.
-However, the chance of conception post treatment is high, between 70-80% of women who experience RPL are able to eventually conceive successful pregnancies.
+Treatment for women experiencing RPL varies based on the cause and can include medication, lifestyle changes, or assisted reproductive technologies.